fabric-testbed/teaching-materials/assignments/RTT and Window Size on TCP/README.md

  - **Notes:** If your slice creation fails you can just try to specify a site in the second code block run them again. (you can get a site from "https://portal.fabric-testbed.net/" by looking at the map, use the name **outside** of the parenthesis and make sure the site chosen is up)

 ### RTT Window Size Notebook
-- To successfully run this notebook you need to run the code blocks first (*Setup Experiment*) and then run the experiment (*Run Experiment*):
+- To successfully run this notebook you need to run the code blocks first (*Retrieve Slice*) and then follow the steps in (*Guided Experiment*):
-	- Setup Experiment: This is the setup, run the provided Codeblocks to setup the network and to provide the correct addresses to each node.
+    - Retrieve Slice: This step is not required but it will allow you to easily access the nodes in the slice you will use for the experiment.
-    - Run Experiment: This is the Experiment, To complete this section just follow the provided instructions to understand the 5 sections: Adjusting the MTU, Adding and removing delay, and Adjusting TCP window size.
+	- Guided Experiment: This is the Experiment, To complete this section just follow the provided instructions to complete the exercise.
-    - In this Assignment you will run different alterations of the same experiment with different window and RTT sizes, then you will make inferences based on the figures created, after you will answer some questions.
+    - Assignment: you will run different alterations of the same experiment with different window and RTT sizes, then you will make inferences based on the figures created, after you will answer some questions.
 Lastly you will delete the slice to clear resources you used.
     - **Notes:** In the case the slice fails to delete please examine the experiment tab on the fabric portal and delete the corresponding slice if it was not already deleted

 ## Additional Information